 High transfer fees can make it a hassle to send money abroad.
 Fortunately, there’s a wider range of international transfer options than ever before.
 And with the right service, you can rest assured knowing that neither you nor your recipient are overpaying in fees—you’ll just need to do some research to find out which is the best for you.

 For starters, learn more about Remitly.
-Beyond making overseas transfers faster and easier, Remitly’s app charges low fees and lets you track your money every step of the way.
+Beyond making overseas transfers faster and easier, Remitly charges low fees and lets you track your money every step of the way.
 Download the app to learn more.